MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 It's not computationally feasible to calculate `true_score`.
 However, rather than recurse all the way out to checkmate, we could stop after N moves and guess whether we'll be checkmated.
 The guess could take the form of a negative number, with lower numbers meaning we're more likely to be checkmated.
 {% highlight cpp %}
-// TODO: Fix the negamax tree search bug and paste its definition here const int VALUE_NEGAMAX_START = 0x80000000;
+const int VALUE_NEGAMAX_START = 0x80000000;
 private int negamax(gamestate g, int depth, int color) {